GraniteDan/FMC-Object-Import-Export/README.md

 # FMC-Objec-tImport-Export
 Scripts for Exporting and Objects from one Firepower Management Console and Importing them into another.

-# FMCPortImport
-API Import and Grouping of Common Protocol Port Objects into Cisco Firepower Managment Console

 ## Pre-Requisits
 This python script requires the addition of two non-standard libraries (fireREST, and ansicolors).
 These pre-requisits can be installed using the pip: